Analyzing Fairness of Computer Vision and Natural Language Processing Models: Introduction

 \section{Introduction}

-Machine learning algorithms are extensively employed across various fields, including entertainment, shopping, healthcare, finance, education, law enforcement, and critical areas such as loan approvals [1] and hiring decisions [2, 3].
+Machine learning (ML) algorithms are extensively employed across various fields, including entertainment, shopping, healthcare, finance, education, and law enforcement, as well as in critical areas such as loan approvals [1] and hiring decisions [2, 3].
 They offer benefits like consistent performance and the ability to analyze numerous variables [4, 5].
-However, these systems are not immune to biases, which can lead to unfair outcomes [6, 7].
-Biases in machine learning are particularly concerning when decisions directly affect individuals or communities, potentially leading to discriminatory results.
+However, these systems are not immune to bias, which can lead to unfair outcomes [6, 7].
+Bias in ML is particularly concerning when decisions directly affect individuals or communities, potentially resulting in discrimination.
 Ensuring that these systems operate ethically and equitably is crucial.
 Fair decision-making necessitates impartiality, avoiding favoritism based on inherent or acquired characteristics.
 Biased algorithms deviate from this principle, skewing decisions in favor of certain groups.